 Where permitted by law, and in compliance with all state campaign finance statutes, regulations, and rules, Tenet or our subsidiaries may make contributions from company funds to candidates or committees on the state level (e.g., candidates for statewide office or state legislature, state party organizations).
 The Company also may make contributions from corporate funds to private organizations that engage in political activities, including organizations established under sections 501(c)(4) and 527 of the United States Internal Revenue Code.
 Tenet’s policy is to publicly disclose such contributions regardless of whether disclosure by the receiving organization is required by law.

 Procedure for Contributions to State and Federal Level Candidates

 Tenet-PAC and Tenet are dedicated to supporting candidates who share the interests and concerns of Tenet, hospital operators and the health care industry in general.
 In deciding whether to make a specific contribution, the following factors are considered:

-All contributions require review and approval by the Senior Vice President of Public Affairs, as well as in-house legal counsel, to ensure consistency with the factors listed above and compliance with federal and state laws.
+All contributions require review and approval by the Vice President of Government Relations, as well as in-house legal counsel, to ensure consistency with the factors listed above and compliance with federal and state laws.